 Historian Jimmy Wren has identified 73 O’Toole’s GAA members out in 1916.
 Tom Ennis was among 21 of those who fought with the GPO Garrison.

 On reporting at the GPO, Ennis was posted across the street to the Dublin Bread Company (DBC) Tower with Capt.
 Tom Weafer’s company.
-Their objective was protection of the party using the radio set at the Wireless School in the same block of Lr.
-Sackville St.
+Their objective was protection of the party using the radio set at the Wireless School in the same block of Lower Sackville (now O’Connell) Street.

 This outpost took heavy British fire, the whole block became engulfed in flames and after the death of Weafer and wounding of other Volunteers, withdrawal to the GPO was inevitable.

 Tom, however, stayed at his post and only evacuated the position after a direct order from James Connolly.
-He was used to carry despatches to and from Jacobs and later occupied buildings in Henry St. Ennis took part in the retreat to Moore St. and surrendered with the survivors on the Friday.
+He was used to carry despatches to and from Jacobs and later occupied buildings in Henry Street.
+Ennis took part in the retreat to Moore Street and surrendered with the survivors on the Friday.

 He was arrested, taken to Richmond Barracks and deported to Frongoch in Wales with the hundreds of other men rounded up.